How To Use GIS For Road Infrastructure Planning

 Road infrastructure plays a vital role in supporting economic growth and improving the quality of life for citizens.
 GIS technology is advantageous in planning and managing the development of roads.
 In this blog, we discuss applications of GIS for road infrastructure.

 In a developing country like India, urban planning and overall development greatly includes road improvement.
 But road networks are outdated, poorly maintained, and unable to meet the demands of the growing population.
-To address these issues, governments and local authorities are turning to new technologies such as online Geographic Information Systems (GIS).

 GIS technology provides for the storage, management, analysis, and visualization of geographical data.
 Unlike traditional or manual methods, GIS allows users to create digital maps and perform spatial analysis of data to gain insights.